 Elva Kaye Lance is Director of Bands at Mississippi State University.
 Her current responsibilities include conducting the Wind Ensemble, providing leadership for the Famous Maroon Band, and administering all aspects of the band program.
-Ms. Lance also teaches methods classes within the Department of Music, serves as a collaborative pianist, and assist with student teacher supervision.
-A veteran music educator of thirty-eight years, she previously taught instrumental music in the public schools of Mississippi.
+Ms. Lance also teaches methods classes within the Department of Music and assist with student teacher supervision.
+A veteran music educator of forty years, she previously taught instrumental music in the public schools of Mississippi.

 Dr. Clifton Taylor has served as Associate Director of Bands at Mississippi State University since 2005.
 At MSU, he co-directs the Famous Maroon Band and basketball pep bands, conducts the MSU Symphonic Band and the Jazz Ensembles, and teaches courses in the Department of Music.
 A native of Mississippi, he holds two music education degrees from the University of Southern Mississippi, and a DMA in wind conducting from the University of South Carolina.
 A veteran teacher, Dr. Taylor has taught instrumental music at every level, from the elementary school to the community college, and currently directs the band program for the Starkville Homeschool Music Cooperative.